I’ve read all the “lines curving upward” descriptions that I can stand!

 In the above sentence I don’t need to know the angle of the curve of the line that forms Mary’s mouth.

-This may seem to be just a small point but it servers to alienate the reader (after reading five or more of these in a row) and it also shows a misapplication of the rule to show and not tell.
+This may seem to be just a small point but it servers to alienate the reader (after reading five or more of these in a row) and it also shows a misapplication of the rule to

 Vince